marlenebauer/Deep_learning/README.md

 ## Model architectures
 Three models were setup for training: u-net model, VGG16 in combination with u-net and a deeplabv3plus.
-The code to run the dataset on the models refer to [google colab notebook]
+The code to run the dataset on the models can be found in [ParkingLotDetection_allmodels.ipynb](ParkingLotDetection_allmodels.ipynb).

 ## Contributors
 Marlene Bauer (marlene.bauer@stud-mail.uni-wuerzburg.de)